MITLibraries/mitlibraries-theme-omeka/docs/reference/sites-filter.md

 content area, loads the partial `common/sites-filter.phtml`.
 The filterable UI is entirely run from this partial.

-The partial checks for the two theme settings values.
+The partial checks for the two theme settings values (Sites item set and the Page slug - see above section for details).
 If both have been set, and the current page matches the specified slug, then the feature javascript and styles are loaded and invoked.

 Invoking the feature is done by calling the `LoadItemSet` function, passing the ID value of the Item Set defined above.
 From there, the javascript loads the